-For the purposes of this table, a gas chromatographic technique should be employed which can classify hydrocarbons in the total fuel sample such that all those identified are allocated to the appropriate cell of the table.
-Hydrocarbons present at concentrations below 0.5% by mass which cannot be allocated to a particular cell may be ignored.
-However, the sum of the unallocated hydrocarbons must not exceed 10.0% by mass of the total fuel sample.
+For the purposes of this table, a gas chromatographic technique must be employed which can classify hydrocarbons in the total fuel sample such that all those identified are allocated to the appropriate cell of the table.
+Compounds present at concentrations below 0.1% by mass may be deemed unassigned, except that it is the responsibility of the fuel approval laboratory to ensure that components representing at least 95% by mass of the total fuel are assigned.